watem-sedem/watem-sedem/docs/curve-number.rst

 The original CN method has been developed in the mid-50’s by the former American Soil Conservation Service (SCS) and has since then been revised more than once (NRCS, 2010).
-It is a simplistic empirical method that allows the prediction of surface runoff with a limited amount of input data.
+It is a simplistic, empirical method that allows the prediction of surface runoff with a limited amount of input data.
 It is because of this simplicity the method has known widespread use in water and soil management.